brunopk/sc-master/README.md

 It is also possible to create normal user (not superusers).

-## Configure authentication
+## Authentication

-Authentication to the API is done using Oauth2 protocol with the "password" flow.
-It is **required** to invoke any endpoint (see [Testing the API](#Testing-the-API)).
+Authentication to the API is done using Oauth2 protocol ("password" flow) to protect endpoints.

-First, register an application on http://localhost:8000/o/applications/.
-Click on the link to create a new application and fill the form with the following data:
+Before invoking any endpoint, *register an application* (the entity or person which consume endpoints) on http://localhost:8000/o/applications/ filling the form with this considerations:

 - Name: just a name of your choice
 - Client Type: confidential